 Medical doctors often treat herpes with antiviral drugs and steroids.
 While antiviral prescription drugs should be reserved for acute infections, they are available and prescribed by medical doctors to just about anyone who wants to try them.
 Antiviral prescription drugs are believed to lower the ability of the virus to multiply in your body, thereby reducing your symptoms, but there can be terrible side effects.

-Sometimes, doctors suggest taking a low-dose prescription antiviral, such as Acyclovir, to help prevent infections.
+Taking a low-dose prescription antiviral, such as Acyclovir, may help prevent infections.
 Here's why.
-When herpes activates, Acyclovir acts against the virus by entering the herpes DNA as it begins to replicate, which prevents lesions from forming, which is good news.
+When herpes activates, Acyclovir acts against the virus by entering the viral DNA during replication, thereby preventing lesion formation.
+This is good news.
 At least, that's the idea.
-However, the drug can no longer enter the viral DNA when the virus goes dormant (back into hiding).
+However, the drug cannot enter the viral DNA once the virus becomes dormant (i.e., goes into hiding).
 Herpes is still there, slumbering away in your nerves.

 The bad news?
-Antiviral drugs can cause herpes to mutate into superbugs that are resistant to antiviral drugs.
-It's said these new superbugs are less virulent than the original herpes.
-But less virulent doesn't equate to fewer outbreaks, and here's the danger.
+Antiviral drugs can cause herpes to mutate into superbugs resistant to them.
+It's said that these new superbugs are less virulent than the original herpes virus.
+However, less virulent doesn't mean fewer outbreaks—and here's the danger.
 Your new "brand" of herpes will resist all previously taken antiviral drugs.
 Why?
 Because herpes encodes the next generation to do so.

 Add comment